Mint Cold Brew Green Tea

 Instructions

-• Put green tea and cool or room temperature water in a pitcher or glass container.
+• Put green tea, torn fresh mint leaves, and cool or room temperature water in a pitcher or glass container.

-• Cover pitcher and put in refrigerator for 6 hours.
+• Cover container and put in refrigerator for 6 hours.

-• Strain out solids and pour tea into a cup with ice.
+• Strain out solids and pour tea into a cup.

 Notes

-If you want to sweeten your iced green tea, use simple syrup.
-You can easily make simple syrup at home by mixing equal parts sugar and hot water until the sugar dissolves.
+• If you want to sweeten your tea, use simple syrup (half water, half sugar).
+It’ll be the easiest to incorporate into your tea.
+You can make quick simple syrup at home by mixing equal parts sugar and hot water until the sugar dissolves.

 Nutrition